codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 >For information on creating and managing applications and application resources, see [Creating GitOps applications]({{site.baseurl}}/docs/deployments/gitops/create-application/) and [Managing GitOps applications]({{site.baseurl}}/docs/deployments/gitops/manage-application/).

-## Select view mode for the Applications dashboard
+## Select view mode for the GitOps Apps dashboard
 View deployed applications in either List (the default) or Card views.
 Both views are sorted by the most recent deployments.

 1. In the Codefresh UI, from Ops in the sidebar, select [GitOps Apps](https://g.codefresh.io/2.0/applications-dashboard/list){:target="\_blank"}.